Fact Sheets And Publications

 Phosphorus Site Index Rating < 50.
 LOW potential for P movement from the site given current management practices and site characteristics.
 There is a low probability of an adverse impact to surface waters from P losses from the site.
 Nitrogen-based nutrient management planning is satisfactory for the site.
 Soil P levels and P loss potential may increase in the future due to N-based nutrient management.

-Phosphorus Site Index Rating= 50 – 75.
+Phosphorus Site Index Rating = 50 – 75.
 MEDIUM potential for P movement from the site given current management practices and site characteristics.
 Practices should be implemented to reduce P losses by surface runoff, subsurface flow, and erosion.
-Nitrogen-based nutrient management should be implemented no more than one year out of three.
-Phosphorus-based nutrient management should be implemented two years out of three during which time P applications should be limited to the amount expected to be removed from the field by crop harvest or soil test based P application recommendations, whichever is greater.
+Nitrogen-based nutrient management should be implemented no more than one year of a crop rotation.
+Phosphorus-based nutrient management should be implemented in other years of the crop rotation, during which time P applications should be limited to the amount expected to be removed from the field by crop harvest or soil test based P application recommendations, whichever is greater.

 Phosphorus Site Index Rating = 76 – 100.
 HIGH potential for P movement from the site given current management practices and site characteristics.
 Phosphorus-based nutrient management should be used for the site.
 Phosphorus applications should be limited to the amount expected to be removed from the field by crop harvest or soil test based P application recommendations.
 All practical management practices for reducing P losses by surface runoff, subsurface flow, or erosion should be implemented.